MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/generate-early-bound-classes.md

 - The [OrganizationServiceContext](xref:Microsoft.Xrm.Sdk.Client.OrganizationServiceContext) class is written to a file with the name specified by the `serviceContextName` setting.
 - All the classes are part of the namespace you set in the `namespace` setting.

+This is how the files and folders appear in Visual Studio:

 :::image type="content" source="../media/pac-modelbuilder-build-output-example-visual-studio.png" alt-text="Example output from pac modelbuilder build command in Visual Studio Explorer":::

 With these files written to your project, you are now ready to use early-bound classes.

-If you want to change them, delete the files other than `builderSettings.json`, change the settings, and generate them again.
+If you want to change them, delete the files in the `model` folder other than `builderSettings.json`, change the settings in `builderSettings.json`, and generate them again.

 ## Using parameters